Nantglyn: Recent history

 There are now no shops remaining in Nantglyn.
 But previously there was a blacksmith's forge, a post office, a pub and a leather-craft shop that also sold candles (located in the old smithy).
 There was also a local infant / junior school, but a decline in the number of pupils led to its closure in the 1990s.
 There were also several Nonconformist chapels in the village, including Capel-y-Waen (Waen Nantglyn is a secondary settlement about a mile northwest of the main village), Capel Soar and Capel Salem.
 One of the corn mills, Segrwyd Mill, served the neighbourhood farmers until 1960.

-Notable residents
+Notable people

-Nantglyn has had several notable residents over the centuries, including David Samwell (1751–98), the ship's surgeon aboard the Discovery during Captain Cook's final voyage of exploration.
+Nantglyn has had several notable residents over the centuries, including David Samwell (1751–1798), the ship's surgeon aboard the Discovery during Captain Cook's final voyage of exploration.
 Samwell kept a journal that provides a detailed record of the voyage, and he witnessed Cook's death at the hands of hostile natives in Hawaii in 1779.

 Dr. William Owen Pughe (1759–1835), a well-known literary figure who compiled a Welsh-English dictionary and a Welsh grammar, among other works, lived in the village for the last 10 years of his life, although he was not born there.
 His son Aneurin Owen also lived here.